raganwald/raganwald.github.com/_posts/2022-02-14-help-wanted-explained.md

 ![Wordle](/assets/images/game/wordle.png)

-The plyer starts with an initial condition that looks like this:
+The player starts with an initial condition that looks like this:

 ![Initial](/assets/images/game/initial.png)